Removing a mechanical clock movement

 Removing the clock movement

-Take the screws out that hold the movement in place.
+Take the seat board screws out that hold the a href="/clock-movement.html">movement in place.
 In grandfather clocks, these would be on the bottom of the movement going up into the movement's pillar or arbors that hold the plates together.
-In other words, stick your head inside the clock case where the weights are and look straight up.
-You will see two screws holding the movement in place.
+In other words, look inside the clock case where the weights are and look straight up.
+IT can be seen the href="/product/clock-movement-seat-board-screws">seat board screws holding the movement in place.
 Take those screws out and the movement will come right out the front where the dial was.
-If the clock is chain driven, you may need to remove the ends of the chains first.
+If the clock is chain driven, it may need the hook and tabs of the chains removed first.
 This means taking off the weight hook and ring on the chain itself.
 This is easy to do.
 Use two needle nose pliers to twist open the link that is holding the hook or ring.
-If it cannot twist open you may have to snap the link.
+If it cannot twist open, may have to snap the link.

 Wall and Mantle

 These are even more simple than the GF clocks above.
-Take the hands off as described above, remove the pendulum and the mdial.
-Now you are left with only the movement which is mounted to the wood case.
-Remove the four screws, or nuts, that hold it in place and your done.
+Take the hands off as described above, remove the pendulum and the dial.
+Now it is left with only the movement which is mounted to the wood case.
+Remove the four screws, or nuts, that hold it in place and its done.

 Mechanical Clock - Movement Removal Conclusion

 Removal of the clock movement is fast and easy.
-Now that you have the movement outside of the clock case, you can swap it out for the new one.
+Now that the movement is outside of the clock case, it can be swapped out for the new one.
 It can also be sent in for cleaning and restoration.
 Installation is, of course, in the reverse of the Mechanical Clock - Removing Movement text.